 Being a Gonzovationist is all about adapting conservation into your daily life.
-Small things can make a big difference.
-Climate Change is a daunting issue but small changes to your daily life can help.
+Small things can make a BIG difference.

 We believe that the world needs gonzovationists and our work endeavours to inspire people to stand up for the natural world.
 Anyone can perform an Act of Gonzovation and we urge them to do so.
 This may be simply affecting the immediate world around us by removing litter when we see it or planting wild flowers to attract pollinators such as bees and other insects.
 It could mean signing up to a conservation group that works on behalf of your favourite wild animal.
 Perhaps it could even mean volunteering at a local nature reserve or taking atrip to a far flung part of the world on a conservation project.
 There are many things to do but ticking a like box on social media means absolutely zilch in the real world.
 Like is a lazy word and a lazy action to commit to.
 It is not gonzovation; it is a dereliction of duty.
 To genuinely care about the state of our planet is to find a way to engage with real-time mssions that are being carried out to help our world live a little longer and become safer for all species upon it and in it.
 Compassion is necessary.

 There are no rules for Gonzovation other than to be compassionate for our fellow species, large or small, ugly or beautiful, dangerous or harmless.
 We all deserve to feed and drink from the trough of life.

 Join the Gonzovationists.
 Sign the manifesto and commit to acts of gonzovation.